 - Provides an overview of the goals, functioning and significance of key international organizations

-- Examines achievements and failures of IOs from an interdisciplinary perspective
+- Examines achievements and failures of international organizations from an interdisciplinary perspective

-- Equips participants with analytical tools on the future role of IOs in the 21st century
+- Equips participants with analytical tools on the future role of international organizations in the 21st century

 - Lessons learned in important global challenges, economic crises, pandemic poverty, infectious diseases, climate change, wars, arms races, aid and development